RTXteam/RTX-KG2/README.md

     ssh ubuntu@kg2.saramsey.org

-(assuming that the hostname for the remote instance public IP address is `kg2.saramsey.org`).
-Inside a `bash` session on the remote instance, now follow the instructions for Option 1 above.
+This should initiate a `bash` session on the remote instance.
+Within that `bash` session, continue to follow the instructions for Option 1 (from the beginning).

 ### Option 3: in an Ubuntu container in Docker (UNTESTED, IN DEVELOPMENT)